CSX INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into CSX Corporation And Encourages Investors To Contact The Firm

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Nov.
+NEW YORK, Nov.
 03, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of CSX Corporation (“CSX” or“the Company”) (NASDAQ: CSX).
-Investors who purchased CSX securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/CSX .
+Investors who purchased CSX securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/CSX .

 Investigation Details